 Chapter Four (one to three below)

 Well after 3.5 years this 36 VLH restoration is complete.
 The great majority of the time spent was on waiting for specialized trades to get my work done.
 Painting of the tanks and fenders held me up a year but in the end they did a fine job.
 Other than flywheel truing, spoke truing, cylinder boring and valve seats I did the rest myself.
 Exceptions to that were the restoration of the 32E generator by Perry Ruiter and the M41L carb by Kevin Labaso of Rust Never Sleeps.
-I have endeavored to produce as accurate VLH in terms of all parts and finishes being accurate plus the assemblies new in all mechanical aspects and quality of finishes.
+I have endeavored to produce a very accurate VLH in terms of all parts and finishes being accurate plus the assemblies new in all mechanical aspects and quality of finishes.
 I am no slouch mechanically but it is very helpful to have an ace vintage Harley mechanic in your area and on your speed dial for their advise and expertise.
 Mine was Gary Carpenter of Carp’s Cycles in Delta, BC.

 One of the best pieces of advise I ever got was someone saying to me “You cant do just one after all you’ve been through and learned” I took this to heart and bought some more VLs and am well into a 34 VLD and a 30 V. I’ll get some pics and info up soon.
 If ever you have the opportunity to buy up someones stash of unwanted VL parts then be sure to buy it!
 I had that happen to me and cant tell you how important it was.
 Some I definitely could use in my builds but also to be able to hold and compare the parts is very helpful for identification and general knowledge.
 Plus you’ll sell what you wont use and get to recoup your investment.
 Be slow to sell your parts until you are sure you don’t need them.
 You just might do another one and regret selling off parts you’ll need.
 Arg, I did this too often.

 For those of you already ace painters / bodywork, welders / machinists you certainly have a big leg up.
-For the rest of us its important to decide what aspects are worth learning and what are too steep and expensive a learning curve for once or twice.
+For the rest of us its important to decide what aspects are worth learning and what are too steep and expensive a learning curve for a few uses.
 For example anyone can get a blasting cabinet and do the majority of that themselves and this equipment will pay for itself.
 I spend a great deal of time at the cabinet.
 A quick tip or two on blasting; I clean all grime, grease, oil and major crap off parts first before they go in the cabinet.
 I also strip all paint off first.
 This will make your media go a lot further, will have you bent over the cabinet less time and will extend the life of your gun as well.
 Fine glass bead at first pass is a tiny ball shaped bead.
 This is perfect for finish restoration of aluminum cases not only for the resultant look but it also peens the surface closing the pores so to speak and making the case less porous thus assisting in oil penetration through the case and weeping leaks etc. Be sure to cover all bearing races if not removing.
 Cleaning afterwards is vital and needs to be totally thorough.
 I remove all studs and races, bushings beforehand.
 If not, tape them up soundly and stay away from them.
 Then serious flushing / washing.
 Second pass bead will have broken the bead (ball), fractured glass, copper slag, aluminum oxide are deeper cleaners and rust, slag removers.
 For parkerizing prep this is essential as it opens the pores allowing the etching to bite in to the surface.
 Wear a respirator.
 Silica is bad stuff.

 Parkerizing is well within anyone’s ability and again the equipment will easily pay for itself, the results are very satisfying, its safe (but do it outside) or at the bay door at least.
 Plus parts not sent off are parts not subject to being lost.
-There are lots of different manufactures of solution and equipment need not be elaborate.
+There are lots of different manufactures of solution.
+Equipment need not be elaborate.
 I know of friends that get good results from Grizzly and Brownell.
 I like a product by Shooter Solutions which you’ll find easily by Google.
 Parkerizing is more about cleaning and preparing the parts.
 The chemistry and doing it is as simple as boiling an egg.

-Personally I look for areas that the dependency on others can be eliminated with a reasonable expenditure that has a chance at recouping and a learning curve that isn’t an apprenticeship etc. I lace all my wheels and am now getting a good truing stand because I can’t wait on others any more and although the first one or two will take a bit to perfect, it will be worth it.
+Personally I look for areas that the dependency on others can be eliminated with a reasonable expenditure that has a chance at recouping and a learning curve that isn’t a four year apprenticeship etc. I lace all my wheels and am now getting a good truing stand because I can’t wait on others any more and although the first one or two will take a bit to perfect, it will be worth it.
 With the new modern single part Urethanes, I plan on gearing up and doing my own gloss black finishes as again outlay of capitol for the equipment is easily recouped in one project, assuming you already have a compressor(s).
 We cant get lacquer in Canada but the Urethanes harden so hard that sanding and polishing are very doable and excellent results are achievable.
 Or so I tell myself.

 Tools may not be the best topic to discuss with me as I am a certifiable toolaholic.
 I love tools, good tools and specialty tools.
 I personally don’t feel it is possible to correctly restore anything without them.
 If you want to do engines and transmissions you’ll need some specialty tools.
 I have a lot of them and wouldn’t do without them.
 I enjoy measuring accurately so I have a number of micrometers, calipers, digital bore gauge, snap gauges etc. all are good makes and not cheap but so worth it.
 Remember good tools and equipment have resale value.
 You’ll never catch me banging loose an odd size nut with a hammer and cold chisel.
 I will find the appropriate tool or I will have it made.
 Simply put you have to get good specialty tools to do good work.
 Imagine a butcher harvesting a side of beef with a butter knife instead of his beloved specialty knives.
 He might get it done but … well you can visualize!